Academics, Programs, & Services

 Parent volunteers are an important element of our school library program, by helping the library staff during class visits, with research projects, and at the Spring and Fall Book Fairs.
 To learn more, contact our current HPC library liaisons on the HPC website.

-Helping each child develop a love for reading and writing is one of the primary goals at Havens Elementary.
-Whether your child is already an avid reader or reluctant to pick up a book, we have wonderful resources to enhance his or her grasp of the language arts.
+Helping each child develop a love for reading and writing is one of the primary goals in Piedmont.
+Whether your child is already an avid reader or reluctant to pick up a book, we have wonderful resources to enhance their learning of literacy skills.

-Havens Elementary has been using the writing workshop model for more than a decade.
-Each workshop is designed to provide personalized instruction, including mini-lessons on one aspect of the writing craft as well as guided exercises.
+Our elementary school has been using the writing workshop model for more than a decade.
+Each workshop is designed to provide personalized instruction, including brief, highly focused lessons on one aspect of the writing craft as well as guided exercises to develop skills in writing.

-From TK onward, children are encouraged to express themselves with paper and pencil.
+Starting in Kindergarten, children are encouraged to express themselves through writing.
 Each day, we’re amazed by the complexity, beauty and progress we see in our students.

 Learning practices that foster a growth mindset and curiosity are integral to the classroom mathematics community.
 Students are encouraged to take risks, make mistakes, explore, communicate, problem solve, reason and justify their thinking so that they are able to make sense of mathematics at the deepest levels.
 Through these experiences, students develop an appreciation for the beauty and creativity inherent in the field of mathematics.

-Teachers also enrich their classroom math programs with resources from the Silicon Valley Math Initiative, Jo Boaler’s “youcubed”, Math Forum and Nrich.maths to name a few.
+Teachers also enrich their classroom math programs with problem-solving resources from the Silicon Valley Math Initiative and other highly-engaging curricula.
 These programs, along with the Bridges curriculum provide many avenues for differentiation to meet student needs.

 The Piedmont Elementary physical education curriculum is based on the California State Standards.
 Not only does this guide our teaching but it also directs the grading of students.
 Following is the grading supplement that explains what students learn at each grade level as well as the areas we evaluate for report cards.
 Please let us know if you have any questions about the grade reporting or your child’s physical education.